Why The Measles Surge Could Open The Door To A Host Of Other Diseases

 But then imagine that, at age four, that same girl comes down with a case of measles that erases her immune system's record of how to produce antibodies against the flu strain she previously contracted.
 So if she encounters that particular flu virus again, she's back to square one – likely to come down with pneumonia all over again.

 And just because she managed to survive the first time doesn't mean she'll survive again, adds Mina: "Every time we don't die from an infection we can basically think of it as, we got lucky."
-So by subjecting a child to the same infection all over again, "measles is basically making you play the lottery again."
+So by subjecting a child to the same infection a second time, "measles is basically making you play the lottery again."

 Of course, in wealthier countries, children are far less likely to die of infections because they have access to better health care.
 But, says Mina, they're still subjected to other downsides, such as taking antibiotics that can trigger an adverse reaction or mess with the balance of bacteria in their gut.